orxfun/orx-concurrent-bag/README.md

 An efficient and convenient thread-safe grow-only collection, ideal for collecting results concurrently.
 * **convenient**: the bag can be shared among threads simply as a shared reference, not even requiring `Arc`,
-* **efficient**: for collecting results concurrently:
-  * rayon is significantly faster than `ConcurrentBag` when the elements are small and there is an extreme load (no work at all among push calls),
-  * `ConcurrentBag` is significantly faster than rayon when elements are large or there there is some computation happening to evaluate the elements before the push calls,
-  * you may see the details of the benchmarks at [benches/grow.rs](https://github.com/orxfun/orx-concurrent-bag/blob/main/benches/grow.rs).
+* **efficient**: allows copy-free collecting which makes it performant especially when the type to be collected is not very small (please see the <a href="#section-benchmarks">benchmarks</a> section for tradeoffs and details).

 The bag preserves the order of elements with respect to the order the `push` method is called.